lambdaclass/concrete/research/predictable-execution/predictable-execution.md

 5. FFI boundary present / absent
 6. concurrency boundary present / absent
 7. stack-growth risks where structurally visible
+8. indirect-call presence / absence where it affects call-graph trust
+9. determinism sources present / absent (time, randomness, unordered iteration, external nondeterminism)
+10. cleanup-cost risks where `defer`, drop, or failure handling can allocate, block, or do unbounded work
+11. host-call opacity where stdlib/libc/syscall-backed operations are not timing-transparent

 The first win is visibility.
 Enforcement can follow.